Skip to main content

 Trivedi et al. (2023) (Trivedi et al., 2023) proposed IRCoT (Interleaving Retrieval with Chain-of-Thought reasoning), which alternates between chain-of-thought reasoning steps and retrieval queries.
 After each reasoning step, the model generates a targeted search query based on what information it needs next, retrieves relevant passages, and incorporates them into the next reasoning step.
 This interleaving is critical: unlike one-shot retrieval (which must anticipate all needed information in a single query), IRCoT can formulate increasingly targeted queries as its understanding deepens.

-IRCoT demonstrated significant improvements over one-shot retrieval on multi-hop question-answering benchmarks: on HotpotQA, IRCoT improved F1 by 15+ points over one-shot RAG, and on 2WikiMultiHopQA, the improvement was even larger.
-The key insight is that the quality of retrieval queries improves dramatically when informed by intermediate reasoning -- the model asks better questions when it already knows part of the answer.
+IRCoT demonstrated consistent improvements over one-shot retrieval on multi-hop question-answering benchmarks.
+On HotpotQA (a two-hop question-answering benchmark over Wikipedia paragraphs), IRCoT improved Answer-F1 over the one-step (OneR) baseline by 9.4 points with Flan-T5-XXL and 7.1 points with GPT-3, with comparable or larger gains on the other datasets the authors evaluate, which include 2WikiMultiHopQA (multi-hop questions whose reasoning chains are built from Wikipedia and Wikidata).
+The largest single-dataset Answer-F1 gain the paper reports is roughly 15 points.
+The key insight is that the quality of retrieval queries improves dramatically when informed by intermediate reasoning: the model asks better questions when it already knows part of the answer.

 FLARE: Forward-Looking Active Retrieval